 “OLE, OLE-OLE-OLE, THOMAZ…THOMAZ!”

 Rising to the moment.
-Leaning into the Rio 2016 Olympic Games, tennis fans in Rio held high-expectations for Brazilian doubles greats Marcelo Melo and Bruno Soares.
+Leaning into the Rio 2016 Summer Games, tennis fans in Rio held high-expectations for Brazilian doubles greats Marcelo Melo and Bruno Soares.
 When the pair crashed out in the Quarterfinals – the weight of a host-nation fell on the shoulders of World #54 Thomaz Bellucci.

 Thomaz was outplayed in Round-1 by Germany’s Dustin Brown.
 When Dreddy shredded a pair of ankle ligaments in set-2, Bellucci advanced with the retirement.
 In Round-2, he proved he was here to win matches, outlasting Uruguay’s Pablo Cuevas.
 When he convincingly eliminated World #13 David Goffin in Round-3, it became clear something very special was happening for the 28-year-old from Sao Paulo.

 In game-1 of set-2, Nadal fell behind 0-30.
 Chair umpire Jake Garner found himself muttering “Obrigado” at least 12-times between each of Rafa’s serves; fans were desperate to show their support for the Brazilian with each Nadal miss.
-Rafa landed his first break in game-4, then broke again to earn the set on a running forehard pass.
+Rafa landed his first break in game-4, then broke again to earn the set on a running forehand pass.

 NEXT: (ARG) Juan Martin Del Potro